1

 47

-A street viewed lengthwise.
+A street stretched lengthwise.

-A man walked from behind the boy.
+A man followed from behind the boy.

 48